aeternity/Vanillae/docs/kek/README.md

     NewArray.
 ```

-The `offset/2` table is copied from the table on pp. 13 of the NIST
+The `offset/2` table is copied from the table on pp. 13 of the [NIST
-specification.
-The reason for the `rem 64` is that our lane depth is `64`
+specification][nist-standard].
+The reason for the `rem 64` is that our lane
-because [we're not implementing full generalized
+depth is `64` because [we're not implementing full generalized
 keccak](#pitfall-this-is-only-keccak-f-1600), we're only implementing the
 keccak that is actually used in SHA-3 and SHAKE.